9 Amazing Things to Do in Isabela Island Galapagos (Isla Isabela)

 El faro was not impressive and was quite expensive.

-A little kiosk by the pier right on the way to Concha Y Perla offers a delicious Almuerzo ( fixed menu lunch) which was just delicious for 5 USD.
+A little kiosk by the pier, right on the way to Concha Y Perla, offers a delicious Almuerzo ( fixed menu lunch), which was just delicious for 5 USD.

-The best empanadas are made in a little kiosk in Calle Flamingo, right around the corner of Paddle to the Penguins shop.
+The best empanadas are made in a little kiosk in Calle Flamingo, right around the corner of the Paddle to the Penguins shop.

-Other than that you can find a lot of tourist restaurants along the main road
+Other than that, you can find a lot of tourist restaurants along the main road

 Galapagos National Park rules